thephpleague/period/docs/5.0/sequence/collection.md

 //]
 ~~~

-### Sequence::toArray
+### Sequence::toList

-Returns a native PHP array representation of the collection.
+Returns a native PHP array representation of the collection as a List, its keys consist of consecutive numbers from 0 to count($array)-1.

 ~~~php
 $sequence = new Sequence(